HOME INSPECTIONS STARTING AT $299

 A house elevation plot is a specialty service that is easily added on to a buyer and seller inspection or new home inspection.
 If you have other concerns about a home you’re considering purchasing, be sure to explore those concerns before signing any contracts.
 We offer more specialty inspections to address the following:

 For the best pricing, check out our package deals.
 We also extend discounts to veterans, first responders, and public-school-system employees.
 We may occasionally have off-season or special promotions as well.
-Our 200% money-back guarantee is valid every day to all our customers.

 Rest assured that our home inspections are of the highest quality and completed by certified inspectors.
 We offer comprehensive, same-day reports complete with state-of-the-art technology including video and pictures.
 You can then use this information to negotiate for repairs or a price reduction, to sign the purchase agreement, or to move on to a better home.